 Once that software is built and installed, you might then wonder, "How do I get started?"
 This document is our answer to that question.

 # Running Programs with OS/8

-The optional CCL feature of OS/8 extends the Keyboard Monitor with more commands, some of which add aliases for running binaries that makes it work more like Unix or DOS (e.g. "TECO"), but don't get confused about what's going on here.
-(See page 1-52 in the OS/8 handbook for more on CCL.)
+CCL adds some aliases for running binaries that makes it work more like Unix or DOS (e.g. "TECO"), but don't get confused about what's going on here: these are just one-off helpers, not generic support of running external programs as shell commands.